YoshitakaMo/localcolabfold/README.md

 - **No GPU limitations**
 - **NOT necessary to prepare the large database required for native AlphaFold2**.

-## Note (Feb 5, 2023)
+## Note (Jan 30, 2024)

-ColabFold now upgrade to 1.5.0 (compatible with AlphaFold 2.3.1).
-I recommend to install Localcolabfold freshly.
+- ColabFold now upgrade to 1.5.5 (compatible with AlphaFold 2.3.2).
+Now LocalColabFold requires **CUDA 11.8 or later**.
+Please update your CUDA driver if you have not done so.
-See also Change log: https://github.com/sokrypton/ColabFold/wiki/v1.5.0
+- Now (Local)ColabFold can predict protein structures without connecting the Internet.
+Use [`setup_databases.sh`](https://github.com/sokrypton/ColabFold/blob/main/setup_databases.sh) script to download and build the databases (See also [ColabFold Downloads](https://colabfold.mmseqs.com/)).
+An instruction to run `colabfold_search` to obtain the MSA and templates locally is written in [this comment](https://github.com/sokrypton/ColabFold/issues/563).

 ## New Updates

+- 30Jan2024, ColabFold 1.5.5 (Compatible with AlphaFold 2.3.2).
+Now LocalColabFold requires **CUDA 11.8 or later**.
+Please update your CUDA driver.
-- 30APr2023, Updated to use python 3.10 for compatibility with Google Colaboratory.
+- 30Apr2023, Updated to use python 3.10 for compatibility with Google Colaboratory.
 - 09Mar2023, version 1.5.1 released.
 The base directory has been changed to `localcolabfold` from `colabfold_batch` to distinguish it from the execution command.
 - 09Mar2023, version 1.5.0 released.
 See [Release v1.5.0](https://github.com/YoshitakaMo/localcolabfold/releases/tag/v1.5.0)
 - 05Feb2023, version 1.5.0-pre released.